steinwurf/adb.py/README.rst

 Troubleshooting: `unauthorized device`
 ......................................

-If you see a message `unauthorized device` when listing connected devices.
-Try unlocking devices, a message box should be shown where you are asked to "Allow USB debugging" for your development computer.
+If you see a message `unauthorized device` when listing connected devices, make sure you've accepted the prompt asking you to "Allow USB debugging".

-Installing an apk
+Installing an APK
 -----------------

 One common task is to install an application on the connected devices::

-    ./adb.py --adb ../../android-sdk/platform-tools/adb install
+    ./adb.py --adb ~/android-sdk/platform-tools/adb install <APK>

 Troubleshooting: `Failure [INSTALL_FAILED_UPDATE_INCOMPATIBLE]`
 ...............................................................